codetower/es6-features/src/content.md

 ```

-The following traps are available
+The following traps are available:

 ```javascript
 no-eval